‘The Super Mario Bros. Movie’ is a box office smash

 Orr said that theater owners were surprised by just how broad the audiences were and reported seeing some ticket buyers decked out in character costumes for the movie.
 According to exit polls, 59% of the audience was male and 45% were between the ages of 18 and 34.

-“$377 million worldwide is just astounding and a testament to how important outside-of-the-home activities are for families,” said Paul Dergarabedian, the senior media analyst for Comscore.
-“Kids and their parents collectively were able to go out, have an outside the home event for the whole family at a relative bargain price compared to a trip or a sporting event.”
+“$377 million worldwide is just astounding and a testament to how important outside of the home activities are for families,” said Paul Dergarabedian, the senior media analyst for Comscore.
+“Kids and their parents collectively were able to go out, have an outside the home event for the whole family at a relatively bargain price compared to a trip or a sporting event.”

 Also, Dergarabedian noted, there is a long runway before “Guardians of the Galaxy Vol. 3” opens on May 5.